wixplosives/stylable.io/docs/references/class-selectors.md

 ## Root

 The `.root` class has a special meaning in Stylable stylesheets.
-Every stylesheet has a root to represent the root element of the component or page of the stylesheet.
+Every stylesheet has a root to represent the root element of the component or page of the stylesheet - [see root reference](./root.md).

 ## Import and Export